 You can use the Tailwind Chrome extension to schedule Pins directly from Pinterest or your own website to Tailwind Communities.

 - Go to the board you want to Pin to Communities from.

 - Open the board and click your Tailwind Extension.

-- Click Add to Tribes.
+- Click +Community.

 You can also go to your published posts on Tailwind and reshare from there.
-This is a great way to reintroduce old Pins to Tribes as you can see when you published the post and can choose pins that may have performed well based on repins.
+This is a great way to reintroduce old Pins to Communities as you can see when you published the post and can choose pins that may have performed well based on repins.